 Little fun fact: Keith Richards of the Rolling Stones wrote (I Can’t Get No) Satisfaction on his bed after waking up.
 He thinks he woke up in the middle of the night and jotted it down on tape but since this was after passing out from a night of partying, the story’s a little fuzzy.

-One of the reasons the Hutton Hotel is one of our top luxury hotels in Nashville because of their 3 penthouse suites.
-Penthouse East along with the Penthouse West both offer a private south-facing balcony gives guests an indoor/outdoor living experience with skyline views of downtown Nashville.
+One of the reasons the Hutton Hotel is one of our top luxury hotels in Nashville is because of its 3 penthouse suites.
+Penthouse East along with Penthouse West both offer a private south-facing balcony that gives guests an indoor/outdoor living experience with skyline views of downtown Nashville.

 They all come with marble fireplaces, and Penthouse East comes complete with a kitchenette that has a full-size stainless steel refrigerator, wet bar sink, dining area for six, and full granite bathroom.
 This should be all the inspiration you need to hole up and get boogying on that Fender guitar.

 Dining – Mane & Rye Dinerant

 Conducive to the casual coffee shop diners we all loved to frequent, you’ll find old-school pinball, shuffleboard, and live music just the way you remember it used to be.

 The menu is also classic diner food with desserts and seasonal pies.
 The twist on this place is that the bar features an impressive rye whiskey program, creative craft cocktails, and tipsy milkshakes.
 Hmm, a boozy milkshake rings a bell, sounds a lot like the Aspen Crud!

 This luxury hotel in Nashville is the epitome of enjoying the Music City entertainment scene. with so much nearby Music City with a short, easy walk to Ryman Auditorium (0.5 miles from Omni) and Music City Center (0.2 miles from Omni).